-If loop points are not linked to time selection, you can define a time selection by clicking and dragging in the space underneath or between the media items, in the arrange view background area.
+If loop points are not linked to time selection

+time s the media items, in the arrange view background area.

 Note that when you mark a time selection, a tooltip pops up which shows the start position, end position and length of your selection.